Project Title

 Joe-Ann’s research explores how a black female subjectivity is (re)visualised and (re)constructed through black creole women’s self-representation on social media platforms in Mauritius.

-Joe-Ann seeks to decipher how black female subjectivity is digitally expressed in the afterlife of slavery in Mauritius.
-As a country situated at the crossroads of historical, cultural, economic and transnational transformations, Mauritius can be considered as a critical ground for producing new theoretical frameworks.
+Joe-Ann seeks to decipher how black female subjectivity is constituted in the afterlife of enslavement in Mauritius.
+As a country situated at the crossroads of historical, cultural, economic, and geopolitical transformations, Mauritius can be considered as a critical ground for producing new theoretical frameworks.
 Going beyond identity politics, Joe-Ann’s work critically interrogates the self-representations of black creole womanhood within asymmetrically connected knowledge and power systems.

 Biography